MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/service-level-changes.md

 Validate that the *MonitoringHost.exe* uses the gMSA credentials for the Data Warehouse Write account.

-## Update the Data Warehouse database
+## Update your data warehouse database

-1. Run the following SQL Query against your Data Warehouse database.
-Replace *DataWarehouseName* with the name of your Data Warehouse database.
+1. Run the following SQL Query against your data warehouse database.
+Replace *DataWarehouseName* with the name of your data warehouse database.

     ```
     SELECT [ManagementGroupDefaultName],[WriterLoginName] FROM [DataWarehouseName].[dbo].[ManagementGroup]